cilium/cilium/Documentation/install/upgrade.rst

 the endpoints, the host is allowed by default.
 This means that all traffic from the outside world is also allowed by default, regardless of security policy.

+This behaviour was disabled in Cilium 1.1 or later.

 Affected versions
 ~~~~~~~~~~~~~~~~~

 * Cilium 1.0 or earlier deployed using the DaemonSet and ConfigMap YAMLs
-  provided with that release, or
+  provided with that release.
-* Later versions of Cilium deployed using the YAMLs provided with Cilium 1.0 or
-  earlier.

 Affected environments will see no output for one or more of the below commands: